wp-staging/wp-staging/readme.txt

 <strong>Change your workflow of updating themes and plugins data:</strong>

-1. Use WP Staging to clone a production website for staging, testing or backup purposes
+1. Use WP STAGING to clone a production website for staging, testing or backup purposes
 2. Create a backup of your website
 3. Customize theme, configuration, update or install new plugins
 4. Test everything on your staging site and keep a backup of the original site